m-aparna/Green-Buddy/README.md

               </iframe>
           </html>

-     - Note: Add the code to the html code.Replace "q" with address or location and API_KEY with a Google cloud API key.
+     - Note: Add the code to the html code.
+Replace "q" with address or location and API_KEY with a Google cloud API key.

 - [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/start)

-   - The Geocoding API is a service that converts addresses into geographic coordinates.It is used to validate and convert user-inputted location names into precise latitude and longitude values.Used in the project to validate user input of location.
+   - The Geocoding API is a service that converts addresses into geographic coordinates.
+It is used to validate and convert user-inputted location names into precise latitude and longitude values.
+Used in the project to validate user input of location.

         Example Request:

    'https://maps.googleapis.com/maps/api/geocode/json?address=1600+Amphitheatre+Parkway,+Mountain+View,+CA&key=YOUR_API_KEY'

-   - Note: Replace "YOUR_API_KEY" with your actual API key,Address with your address/location
+   - Note: Replace "YOUR_API_KEY" with your actual API key, Address with your address/location